-A sorority sounded like a great idea when you were a freshman—you were promised a group of girls who would clue you into campus and love and support you like a sister, hooking you up with great information about where to go, where to find great dates, how to participate in awesome campus traditions, and providing you with tons of other benefits.
-By sophomore, junior, or senior year, however, sorority life can start seeming a little less great.
-If you’re no longer feeling the “Alpha Phi love” or “Phi Beta warm-fuzzies,” check out some of the pros and cons of disaffiliating from or leaving your sorority.
+A sorority sounded like a great idea when you were a freshman—you were promised a group of girls who would clue you into campus and love and support you like a sister, hooking you up with great information about where to go, where to find great dates, how to participate in awesome campus traditions and providing you with tons of other benefits.
+By sophomore, junior or senior year, however, sorority life can start seeming a little less great.
+If you’re no longer feeling the “Alpha Phi love” or “Phi Beta warm-fuzzies,” check out some of the pros and cons of dropping out of a sorority.

 Think carefully about how you’d use the extra time you’d have before you decide to drop your letters.
 Do you need more time to tackle a tricky class?
 Is there an activity you wish you had more time to devote to or would like to join?
 Are there things you feel like you’re missing out on because you’re busy with all of your sisters?
 Reflect on questions like these before making a final decision to make sure you wouldn’t regret leaving.